luckypoem/moesocks/README.md

 * TCP per connection throttling (as a side effect of trying to find a bug in the remote)
 * SOCKS5 service on local can be turned off
-* Understand shadowsocks' configuration file
+* Understand ss' configuration file

 Drawbacks
 ==========